bux/SRM/docs/README.md

 | Client Parameters _(optional)_ | [Arma 3 Startup Parameters](https://community.bistudio.com/wiki/Arma_3_Startup_Parameters) that a client should start with.
 Default `-noSplash -skipIntro -noPause` |
 | BattleEye _(optional)_ | If your Arma 3 Server uses BattleEye |

-* After filling out the required fields, choose the mods you want to have in your repository from the listbox below _(You can select multiple by just clicking with the left mouse button)_
+* After filling out the required fields, choose the mods you want to have in your repository from the listbox below.
+Either as required mods or as optional mods. _(You can select multiple by just clicking with the left mouse button)_
 * When you have finished your selection click on the "Save Profile" button
 * Now you can click on "Create Repository" to let swifty-cli create the repository for you and have SRM create the junctions.

+### Switching between multiple repositories

+* In the menu click on "Prodiles" and select the desired profile.

+### Create all repositories at once

+* In the menu click on "Tools" &rarr; "Create all repositories".
+    * This is useful, if you've updated a mod and want to recreate all repositories with the updated files.